prendradjaja/bookworm/JOURNAL.md

 - [ ] Remove app prefix from selectors

 Next (main):
 - [ ] Colors: Manually choose all?
 Use a palette?
+(WIP branch: `color-palette`) Palette is probably harder, maybe not needed
 - [ ] Group repeated similar posts
 - [ ] Keep all URLs secret (like Friendlog)
     - [ ] And then link to responses sheet